-All the writers cited or discussed here are writing around the French Revolution.
 One of the effects of the Revolution was to weaken confidence in or aspirations to the more glorious sempiternal posterity.
-After all, every certainty had been removed.
+After all, it removed every certainty.
 The Revolution interposed centuries between generations where only years, or even months, had actually lapsed.
 It loosened and shook all beliefs and hitherto unexamined assumptions.
 Could you be sure that anyone would share your values?
 A retreat to a close family circle becomes an intelligible move in these circumstances.
 In fact, the present is now more likely to understand you than the future.

 The events of the French Revolution enforced new attitudes to mortality and posterity.
 They nevertheless accompanied and no doubt accelerated changes that had been under way since the second half of the eighteenth century.
-More and more European people were now living in cities, and unprecedentedly cramped conditions.
-If the living conditions in cities like Paris and London were appallingly squalid, the fate of the dead was even more alarming.
+More and more European people were now living in cities, and in unprecedentedly cramped circumstances.
+If the living conditions in Paris and London were appallingly squalid, the fate of the dead was even more alarming.
 Bodies were stacked up in their thousands in mass graves in the churchyards of the cities.
 The sanitary conditions had already been deplored by Christopher Wren, when he came to rebuilding the City of London.
 But they only worsened from 1750 onwards.
 Until the late eighteenth century or early nineteenth century, the vast majority of people would be remembered only by their children.
 There would be nothing else to remember a mortal by, unless he or she had been very rich and grand.
 Only they enjoyed the distinction of a headstone.
-In the crowded, cramped and increasingly urban conditions of the late eighteenth century, even this form of commemoration was less likely.
+In the crowded, cramped and increasingly urban conditions of the late eighteenth century, even this form of commemoration was rare.
 The vogue for sentimental musing in graveyards, the works of the English Graveyard Poets, and, most obviously, Gray’s ‘Elegy Written in a Country Churchyard’ (translated into French by André Chénier) presupposed conditions, it has been pointed out, which were rural and could not and did not apply in the cities, provincial and capital alike.
 And in the later eighteenth century, a new, unprecedented fear stalked those concerned with the integrity and the fate of their mortal remains: the rise of the body snatchers, or ‘resurrection-men’.
 The fears and revulsion they provoked seem to have been disproportionate, given how often they actually struck, but they evidently touched a late-eighteenth-century nerve.

 Under these grim, alarming circumstances, Paris finally took the lead in 1784.
 The Cimetière des Innocents, which had been in constant use since the Middle Ages, was closed.
 Plans for the creation of four new cemeteries, located at the cardinal points on the outskirts of Paris were duly devised.
 In the event, the cemetery of Père Lachaise was created, receiving its first burial in 1804.
-It would enshrine class differences and immortalize dynastic continuities, both because of the amounts paid for the plots to be held in perpetuity by families, and their stratified arrangement, unlike the more diffuse Innocents.
+It would enshrine class differences and immortalize dynastic continuities, both because of the amounts paid for the plots to be held in perpetuity by families, and their stratified arrangement, unlike the more diffuse Innocents that had preceded it.